 The dwarf planet's orbit is also highly elliptical, making it a very stretched-out circle.
 This allows the Pluto to dip inside of the orbit of Neptune for 20 of the 248 years it takes the dwarf planet to orbit the sun.
 Pluto last entered Neptune's orbit on Feb.
 7, 1979, where it remained until Feb.
 11, 1999.
 Its highly elliptical orbit means that the atmosphere of the dwarf planet changes over time, expanding and contracting as its components freeze and melt.

 Because the distance to Pluto is so great, it lies inside the Kuiper Belt, a group of rocks and ices left over from the formation of the solar system.
-With its rocky core and icy crust, Pluto is the largest known object in the belt.
+With its icy crust and rocky core, Pluto is the largest known object in the belt.
 Far from the sun, bodies in the Kuiper Belt suffer freezing temperatures.

 While most planets swept the area around them clean of smaller bodies soon after their formation, Pluto lacked the mass and gravitational force necessary to do so.
 This is one of the reasons it was demoted to the status of a dwarf planet in 2006.
 Despite its demotion, Pluto continues to have some fame in the solar system.
 Dwarf planets found in its neighborhood are referred to as plutoids.